 Lots’o’photos today.
 Partial because I did a lot, and partial because one event lent itself to photographing everything.
 As usually, images are on flickr

 First off, I dragged myself into the City an hour & a half earlier than normal, because I wanted to join in on “The World’s Longest Unemployment Line” which ran along Broadway from Wall St to MSG.
 (That’s about 3+ miles).
 Participants were given large cardboard “Pink Slips” to wave.
 I joined the line at 23rd St (right by the Flatiron Building).
-Broadway is crossing 5th Ave there, so there this rather desolate island between the three street, which needed to be covered.
-Our block leader wasn’t very good at talking people into moving, so while is sidewalk was crowded south of 23rd, we were a bit sparse just north of it.
-Oddly, the “Pants-on-Fire” car which I’d seen last night, was stationed at the intersection as well (I think it’s following me!).
+Broadway is crossing 5th Ave there, so there this rather desolate island between the three streets, which needed to be covered.
+Our block leader wasn’t very good at talking people into moving, so while the sidewalk was crowded south of 23rd, we were a bit sparse just north of it.
+Oddly, the “Pants-on-Fire” car which I’d seen last night, was stationed at the intersection as well (I think it’s following me!)
 The protest was scheduled to last only 15 minutes.

 At it, I met a woman who flew in from Olympia, WA for the protests.
 Last night, I met a couple from Arizona.
 So, it’s not just the “wild radicals” of NYC — dislike of W is widespread, and they are just converging here……